myridia/apache2-php56/README.md

 # apache2-php56
-Latest Debian and Apache with PHP56
+Bullseye Debian and Apache with PHP56